 Q. How many books are in The Medoran Chronicles?

-There are five books in total, with the potential for some offshoot surprises down the track.
+There are five books in total (plus We Three Heroes, which is book #4.5 — three novellas from Jordan, Bear and D.C.’s perspectives), with the potential for some offshoot surprises down the track.

 Q. Will your books ever become movies?